GraNNDis: Efficient Unified Distributed Training Framework for Deep GNNs on Large Clusters: Framework

 The condition for $T_{\mathit{preload}}$ to be shorter than $T_{\mathit{prev}}$ from \cref{eq:prev} is $T_{\mathit{preload}}-T_{\mathit{prev}} < 0$.
 Making some rough approximations as $\nicefrac{1}{B_{\mathit{internal}}} \approx 0$ and $\nicefrac{1}{N}\approx0$, the condition becomes

 Because $ E=V\cdot D$ by definition,

-\cref{eq:compare} suggests how much gap is needed between computational throughput and communication bandwidth for \deppreload to gain speedup.
-Using $D^\alpha=2$ and $D=10$ for a three-layer GNN ($L=3$), \deppreload has an advantage when the processing rate (vertex / second) of computation is at least half that of the external communication.
-This depends on many factors, such as the average degree and the number of weight parameters.
+\cref{eq:compare} suggests how much gap is needed between computational throughput and communication bandwidth for \mempreload to gain speedup.
+Using $D^\alpha=2$ and $D=10$ for a three-layer GNN ($L=3$), \mempreload has an advantage when the processing rate (vertex / second) of computation is at least half that of the inter-server communication, which is the usual case in cluster environments.

-Real graphs are known to have power-law degree distribution~\cite{leskovec}, so when a GNN becomes deeper, the vertex dependencies from the neighbors expand quickly.
-This is known as the neighbor explosion phenomenon~\cite{clustergcn, bns_gcn}.
-When considering recent GNNs~\cite{deepgcn, deepergcn, revgcn} have more than 6 layers, \deppreload may preload all dependencies because of the neighbor explosion as illustrated in~\cref{fig:overall}e. \cref{eq:compare} also suggests that \deppreload alone is difficult to scale to deep-layer GNNs as the right-hand side gets larger with increasing $L$.

-One widely used solution in GNN training is sampling strategy~\cite{graphsage, sampling, graphsaint, clustergcn}, which sparsifies the dependencies to reduce the computation and neighbor explosion of GNNs.
-Although they provide speedup over the non-sampled training, they often fail to provide stable convergence~\cite{roc, pipegcn, neutronstar}.
-With \deppreload method, we observe that the sparsification of dependencies between GPUs in the same server does not contribute much to the speedup, while still having a detrimental effect on the convergence.
+In mini-batch training framework, the vertex dependencies are fetched to individual GPUs.
+This strategy results in a lot of redundant memory usage and greatly limits the size of a mini-batch, as depicted in \cref{fig:background}c.
+We propose \cobatch to mitigate such limitation of the previous strategy with the aid of \masking, which will be discussed in \cref{sec:masking}.
+With \cobatch, to suppress redundancy and enable a much larger batch size, we cooperate the GPUs within a server as if they were a single large GPU, as illustrated in~\cref{fig:cobatch}.
+We choose the target vertices to form a \textit{co-batch} and form an MFG of them.
+While existing mini-batch training frameworks fetch MFGs to each GPU, \cobatch fetches co-batches to each server.
+Then, each co-batch is distributed to the internal GPUs of each server.

+The application of \cobatch has a clear advantage of substantially less redundant memory and, thus, a larger batch size.
+It also significantly reduces the redundant computation of mini-batch training.
+By enlarging a batch size limit, we could address the outbursting memory usage of recent GNNs due to an increase in the number of layers and graph size growth.
+The disadvantages are increased intra-server communication and the possibility of an imbalanced workload between workers.
+However, neither is a severe overhead because the intra-server bandwidth is very high, and the redundancy is significantly reduced.

+One remaining issue is supporting sampling techniques.
+As sampling approaches~\cite{graphsage,graphsaint} are almost de facto standard to mini-batch training, \cobatch also supports existing sampling methods by \masking.
+For layer-wise samplings~\cite{graphsage, fastgcn, drop_edge}, the maskings are generated per layer to conduct layer-wise aggregation of them.
+While existing subgraph sampling methods~\cite{graphsaint, clustergcn} construct subgraphs in a GPU-wise manner, they are identical to the unmasked version of \masking when extending them to a server-wise manner, which will be described in \cref{sec:masking}.